Rigor and Thoroughness

 Sharing suggestions for improvement in the most precise manner possible will increase the likelihood that the authors will understand, appreciate, and use your suggestions.

-Please also read: Quick Reviewer Do’s and Don’ts for JCR reviewers.
+Please also read our Quick Reviewer Do’s and Don’ts for JCR reviewers.